- Nina Bernstein, The Lost Children of Wilder: The Epic Struggle to Change Foster Care (Pantheon: 2001).

 Where no link is available, the story usually is available from NCCPR.

-- NEW: The headline on this New York Times story sums up perfectly the state of American child welfare: “Foster Care as Punishment: The New Reality of ‘Jane Crow'”
+- The headline on this New York Times story sums up perfectly the state of American “child welfare:” “Foster Care as Punishment: The New Reality of ‘Jane Crow'”

-- From NPR, a searing three-part series on what child protective services in South Dakota has done to the state’s Native American children.
+- Also from NPR, a searing three-part series on what child protective services in South Dakota has done to the state’s Native American children.

 - Parenting Under Scrutiny.
 From a New York Times blog, a remarkable essay on who really gets caught in the child protective services net, and why.